AnirudhRavi/OS-Shell-and-System-Call/README.md

 A system call is the standard way an OS service is exported to a user program.
 For example, a system call may be used to give users access to internal information of a file system such as superblock or inodes.
 The procedure to create a system call varies in different versions of Linux.
 When you add a system call you will have to recompile the Linux kernel, so you must have the Linux source tree installed on your system.

-- Creating the System Call Source: Created a simple hellow world system call called os_syscall.c with the following code:
+- Creating the System Call Source: Created a simple hello world system call called os_syscall.c with the following code:
 ```C
 #include <linux/kernel.h>
 #include <linux/linkage.h>